Rules ver. 1.7

 Appendix 1: 10mm thickness

-A1.1 For front and rear wing parts, each wing element should be at least 10mm thick at some part along its chord (across the entire span).
+A1.1 For front and rear wing parts, each wing element should be at least 10mm thick at some part along its chord in any Y-section.
 Problems may be encountered at the CFD meshing stage if the thickness remains very low over a long distance at the rear of the chord.

 A1.2 For thin bodywork elements (plates, strakes / fences), once the 10mm thickness requirement is met, a sharp trailing edge and rounded leading edge (roughly circular in shape) are permitted.
 The 10mm thickness should be maintained over approximately ⅔ of the length or more, and must be maintained in any load-bearing region.